daniellowe1027/daniellowe1027/README.md

 - 👯 Looking to collaborate on **Innovative Projects**

-- 👨‍💻 Enjoy contributing to Open Source Projects and eager to learn new technologies.
+- 👨‍💻 Enjoy contributing to Open Source Projects and eager to learn new technologies

-- 📚 Love reading books on personal development & financial literacy.
+- 📚 Love reading books on personal development & financial literacy

-- ⚡ Quotes: *What you do today can improve all of your tomorrows.*
+- ⚡ Quotes: *What you do today can improve all of your tomorrows*